k1yrix/k1yrix/README.md

 Hi there!
 I'm Kirby (or kirbix)

-- Call me anything, idc :)
+- Call me any pronouns, idc :)
 - Later to be trans girl
 - "Born a male, socially a female"
 - Former Contributor of the SCR Realism Project (archived)